eafit-apolo/apolo-users/docs/source/software/monitoring/elk/elk-7.x/adding-logging-source.rst

   * :json:`"properties"` as its name says, is used to describe the properties of the mappings.
   * The rest of the items are the fields and its types.
 These fields describe the types of the information parsed in Logstash.
 For example:

     * :json:`"sshd_guest_ip"` is the field that represents the ip address parsed from the logs.
-Its type is :json:`ip`.
-Elasticsearch has a built-in type called :json:`ip` which eases the indexation and visualization of ip addresses.
+Its type is :json:`"ip"`.
+Elasticsearch has a built-in type called :json:`"ip"` which eases the indexation and visualization of ip addresses.
     * The :json:`"type"` field is useful to differentiate the logs sent from a single source, in this case :bash:`/var/log/secure`.
 Recall the :ruby:`add_field` option under the Grok plugin in :ref:`how-to-filter-7.x`, it was added the field: "type" => "sshd_login_attempt".
 Therefore, in case of indexing the sudo commands logs, change this field to something like: "type" => "secure_sudo_command".
 This is how to differentiate them easily.

 .. _add-path-filebeat-7.x: